-- 1. Identified potential and suitability for the social work profession as determined by the social work faculty, references, and interview conversation.
-Indicators for suitability are: academic performance including consistent class attendance and meeting deadlines, professional skills, relationship skills including the ability to nonjudgmentally relate to people with complex challenges (ability to relate well to faculty and other students is taken into consideration for this), emotional regulation including the ability to progress toward the growth necessary for selfawareness in social work practice, and values consistent with the standards of the Social Work Program and the University. - 2.
-Successful completion of 30 semester hours including SWK 1200, PSY 2175, SWK 2300, SOC 2010, PSY 2010, (each with a C- or better).
-If a student has not completed all courses at the time of application, they can still apply and then full admission will be considered upon completion of the courses. - 3.
-A minimum overall GPA of 2.2. - 4.
-Agreement to abide by the Social Work Program policies as described in the social work student handbook and the NASW Code of Ethics. - 5.
-Interview by a minimum of two social work faculty. - 6.
-Be in "good standing" with the University as determined by the Center for Student Development.
+- a.
+Identified potential and suitability for the social work profession as determined by the social work faculty, references, and interview conversation.
+Indicators for potential and suitability are: - academic performance including consistent class attendance, meeting deadlines, strong communication, and effective group work, - · professional skills, - relationship skills including the ability to non-judgmentally relate to people with differing identities than oneself and who experience complex challenges (ability to relate well to faculty and other students is taken into consideration for this), b.
+Successful completion of 30 semester including SWK 1200, SWK 2200, SWK 2300, and have begun or completed SWK 3350 (each with a C- or better).
+If a student has not completed all courses at the time of application, they can still apply and then full admission will be considered upon completion of those courses